mallochine/jarvis2/README.md

 ---------------------------
 - Getting JARVIS2 into the packagement systems of various Linux distributions, such as apt-get (ubuntu), pacman (archlinux), and more!
+- Any suggestions to make jarvis2 even simpler.

 See Also
 ----------